NFL teams will have to continue to work with their players virtually through the month of June.

 CLICK HERE TO SUBSCRIBE TO THE REDSKINS TALK PODCAST

-Stay connected to the team with the MyTeams app.
+Stay connected to the Capitals and Wizards with the MyTeams app.
 Click here to download for comprehensive coverage of your teams.